Levine elected to EMBO for excellence in life sciences

 Michael Levine, the Anthony B. Evnin '62 Professor in Genomics, is one of 65 outstanding life scientists elected June 16 to membership of EMBO.

-EMBO is an organization of more than 1,700 leading researchers that promotes excellence in the life sciences.
+EMBO, the European Molecular Biology Organization, promotes excellence in the life sciences.
+It includes more than 1,700 leading researchers.
 The major goals of the organization are to support researchers at all stages of their careers, stimulate the exchange of information, and help build a European research environment where scientists can achieve their best work.

 Levine joins EMBO as one of nine associate members currently working in the United States and Japan.